metablaster/WindowsFirewallRuleset/Modules/Project.Windows.UserInfo/Help/en-US/ConvertFrom-UserAccount.md

 ## INPUTS

 ### None.
-You cannot pipe objects to ConvertFrom-UserAccounts
+You cannot pipe objects to ConvertFrom-UserAccount

 ## OUTPUTS